🎉 LAUNCH PROMO: 50% off your first month with code WELCOME50 at checkout · Click to apply ·

 Testing your forwarding

 After dialing the codes, verify them with *#61#, *#62#, and *#67# - your phone will show the current forwarding target.
 Then ask a friend (whose number you don't have saved) to call you.
-If you don't pick up, the call should route to your VettedCalls number within ~20 seconds on iPhone (or instantly on Android with the VettedCalls app installed).
+If you don't pick up, the call should route to your VettedCalls number within ~20 seconds.

 Ready to stop losing real jobs to spam?